 F. Basis of Knowledge

-A student who has not been determined eligible for special education services may assert protections if the district had knowledge the student was eligible for special education prior to the occurring behavior that precipitated disciplinary action.
+A student who has not been determined eligible for special education services may assert the protections if the district had knowledge that the student was eligible for special education before the behavior that precipitated disciplinary action occurred.

 The district is deemed to have knowledge if:

-- The parent expressed concern in writing (or orally if the parent does not know how to write or has a disability the prevents a written statement) to district supervisors, administrative personnel or a teacher that the student was in need of special education and related services;
+- The parent expressed concern in writing (or orally if the parent does not know how to write or has a disability the prevents a written statement) to district supervisory or administrative personnel or a teacher that the student is in need of special education and related services;

-- The parent requested the student be evaluated for special education services; or
+- The parent requested that the student be evaluated for special education services; or

-- The teacher or other school personnel had expressed specific concern about a pattern of behavior demonstrated by the student to the director of the special services department or to other supervisory staff.
+- The teacher or other school personnel has expressed specific concern about a pattern of behavior demonstrated by the student to the director of the special education department or to other supervisory staff.

-If instituting disciplinary action exceeds ten days and the principal believes that one or more of these events applies to the student, the principal will notify the Special Services Department to determine the appropriate disciplinary procedures.
+If instituting disciplinary action that would exceed ten days and the principal believes that one or more of these events applies to the student, the principal will notify the special education department to determine the appropriate disciplinary procedures.